ecomfe/react-hooks/packages/action-pending/docs/useActionPending.md

 ## useActionPending

-By providing an async function, this hook create a wrappred version with a number indicating how many pending calls are on the fly.
+By providing an async function, this hook creates a wrapped version with a number indicating how many pending calls are on the fly.

 ```typescript
 type AsyncFunction = (...args: any[]) => Promise<any>;